catseye/The-Platform/USAGE.markdown

 While logged in, most of Cat's Eye Technologies' programming language interpreters and compilers can be started just by typing their name (in Unix-speak, these executables are on the search path.)
+For example,

+    bef ~/catseye/befunge-93/eg/robot.bf

+(Type `n`, `s`, `e`, or `w` to walk around the maze.
+Run into a wall to end the game and return to the shell.)
+Or, run

+    maentw

-For example, type `maentw` to start the Maentwrog interpreter.
+to start the Maentwrog interpreter.
 (Type `bye` to exit.)

-You can also use `toolshelf` to navigate to the language project directories, and run tests.
-The short alias is `th`.
+You can also use `shelf` to navigate to the language project directories, and run tests.
 So, for example,

+    shelf_cd befunge-93

+There is also a script to run all the tests for all the projects:

-    th cd befunge-93
+    cd ~
-    th test nhohnhehr
+    ./test-shelf.sh

 License Information
 -------------------